Links to Resources at the Bottom of this Page

 Removing trust from the body is an odd twist in this narrative.

-I was chronically ill for six or seven years before I started remember the stories of how I was committed to dress in a certain way to gain approval and trust from my parents and religious community.
+I was chronically ill for six or seven years before I started to remember the stories of how I was committed to dress in a certain way to gain approval and trust from my parents and religious community.

 As I did, I listened to the signals that my body gave as I was reading it.